This post includes affiliate links.

 Subscribe to my Youtube Channel here:

-If you liked this Crochet Bunny made from a Square you might also like some of the below free crochet patterns.
+If you liked this Crochet Bunny made from a Square you might also like some of the free crochet patterns shown below.

 Need more Free Crochet Pattern inspiration?
 Check out these ones: